kitsune-udon/yukiwari/README.md

 Features
 - Resolves direct and indirect left-recursion.
-- Uses no external grammer definition file.
+- Uses Virtual Machine, so that it doesn't exhaust the Ruby Interpreter's function stack when a long input is given.
-- Separates semantic actions description from rules description.
+- Uses no external grammar definition file.
-- Uses Virtual Machine, so that it doesn't exhaust Ruby Interpreter's function stack when long input.
+- Separates the description of semantic actions from that of rules.

 ## Installation